 - In "The World Wide Spider", the monster-of-the-week's rampage keeps crossing paths with a tour group that's always standing in front of whichever landmark it's about to attack.
 The group includes one particular tourist who always stays put long enough to take a selfie of himself with the monster in the background.

 - When Penfold gets addicted to his new phone, he starts posting vast quantities of selfies to social media, even while on secret missions.
-Baron Greenback uses these post to track the duo and thwart DM's every move.
-DM is eventually to use Penfold's addiction to halt the Baron's scheme.
+Baron Greenback uses these posts to track the duo and thwart DM's every move.
+DM eventually uses Penfold's addiction to his advantage in order to halt the Baron's scheme.

 - Vicky Xipolitakis, an Argentine diva, took a flight and was invited by the pilots to the cockpit.
 She joked with them during the takeoff sequence, was even allowed to press the throttle... and filmed everything, and uploaded her video of her antics to Twitter.
 As you may suspect, the two pilots were fired immediately, and the three of them (the pilots and Xipolitakis) faced legal action for their dangerous stunt.

 - Geraldo Rivera did this during the second Iraq war.
-He specifically filmed himself highlighting detailed troop locations, numbers and movement prior to combat operations, and broadcast it well in advance of the actual events.
-He did this knowing full well the fate of Daniel Pearle, and numerous civilian contractors who were set on fire, alive, and hung from bridges by the enemy Iraqi soldiers and their Al Qaeda sympathizers.
-He was, and still is, shocked that the allied army and the viewing public, in general hate him, and to a lesser extent, his network, for doing this.
+He specifically filmed himself highlighting detailed troop locations, numbers, and movement prior to combat operations, and broadcast it well in advance of the actual events, and was swiftly kicked out by the Army afterward.
+He did this knowing full well the fate of Daniel Pearl, and numerous civilian contractors who were set on fire, alive, and hung from bridges by the enemy Iraqi soldiers and their Al Qaeda sympathizers.
+He was, and still is, shocked that the allied army and the viewing public in general hate him, and to a lesser extent, his network, for doing this.